No results were found...

 • Safety measures

-If you’re organizing your event promotion in MailerLite, use a service like Zapier to connect to apps such as Eventbrite, Meetup, Ticket Tailor, Songkick and many more.
+If you’re organizing your event promotion in MailerLite, use a service like Zapier to connect to apps such as Meetup, Ticket Tailor, Songkick and many more.
+You can also use the MailerLite Eventbrite official integration

 Or manually export the attendee list and import these contacts into your MailerLite account.
 You can use these contacts for your sales follow-up emails.